Kartaverse/Kartaverse-for-Houdini/docs/beeble.md

 ## Examples

-An example .hip file is provided help you get started with Postshot workflows in Houdini:
+An example .hip file is provided help you get started with Beeble workflows in Houdini:

 ### /HoudiniProjects/TOPS_BeebleSwitchLight/